Dr. Andy Lopez-Williams

 not working Karen likes to snowboard, hike, and skydive.

-is a Licensed Social Worker in New York State.
+is a Licensed Clinical Social Worker in New York State.
 She completed her Bachelor's degree in Psychology

 at Ithaca College and Master of Social Work degree at Syracuse University.
 Her internship at Upstate Medical

 University Psychiatry Clinic, member of the psychiatry team at Margaret L. Williams Developmental Evaluation

 Center in Syracuse NY, and ABA teaching experience at the New England Center for Children, has given her specific